reciples/reciples.github.io/index.markdown

 Recipes are often bound to our culture and native language.
 For this reason, we accept contributions in any language, not only English.

-To add your recipe, please follow out contributing guide.
+To add your recipe, please follow our [contributing guide](/recipltempl/).